Blog

 Haemophilus influenzae is one of the other bacterial causes of Guillain-Barre syndrome.
 This bacterium can cause respiratory infections, particularly in children and those with weakened immune systems.
 It may then trigger an abnormal immune response, leading to GBS.

-Haemophilus influenzae is less commonly associated with the disease than campylobacter.
+Haemophilus influenzae is less commonly associated with the disease than Campylobacter.
 However, it still presents a risk for some individuals.
 Understanding this connection helps in monitoring those who have previously contracted such infections.

 Viral Triggers